List of Taskmaster episodes: Series 4 (2017)

 The fourth series was broadcast during 2017 for eight episodes, between 25 April to 13 June.
 The contestants for this series were Hugh Dennis, Joe Lycett, Lolly Adefope, Mel Giedroyc and Noel Fielding, with the series' overall winner being Fielding – Lycett ended as the runner-up, Giedroyc placed 3rd, Dennis placed 4th, and Adefope finished last.
 During its broadcast, the series averaged over 800,000 viewers.

 For team tasks, the team of three was made up of Lycett, Adefope and Fielding, with the team of two consisting of Dennis and Giedroyc.

 Former series 3 contestant Al Murray made a cameo in episode 3, and former series 1 contestant Tim Key made a cameo in episode 8.

 Series 5 (2017)

 The fifth series was broadcast during 2017 for eight episodes, between 13 September to 1 November.
 The contestants for this series were Aisling Bea, Bob Mortimer, Mark Watson, Nish Kumar and Sally Phillips, with the series' overall winner being Mortimer – both Watson and Phillips tied as the runner-up, Bea placed 4th, and Kumar finished last.
 During its broadcast, the series averaged over 700,000 viewers.

 For team tasks, the team of three was made up of Bea, Mortimer and Phillips, with the team of two consisting of Watson and Kumar.

+Former contestant Dave Gorman appeared as part of Bea's attempt at a prize task in episode 2.